isc-projects/kea/doc/sphinx/arm/agent.rst

    When client certificates are not required, only the server side is authenticated, i.e. the communication is encrypted with an unknown client.
-This protects only against passive attacks; active attacks, such as "Man in the Middle," are still possible.
+This protects only against passive attacks; active attacks, such as "man-in-the-middle," are still possible.

 .. note::